-Our Aquaculture Centre of Excellence researchers, Dr. Zied Khiari, Soba, Kaluthota, and Dr. Nick Savidov have recently published the article, "Aerobic bioconversion of aquaculture solid waste into liquid fertilizer: Effects of bioprocess parameters on kinetics of nitrogen mineralization", in the February 2019 edition of Aquaculture.
+Our Aquaculture Centre of Excellence researchers have recently published the article, "Aerobic bioconversion of aquaculture solid waste into liquid fertilizer: Effects of bioprocess parameters on kinetics of nitrogen mineralization", in the February 2019 issue of Aquaculture.

 Aquaponics is the integrated culture of fish, plants and beneficial microorganisms grown in a soilless environment.
 Fish and plants grow in one ecosystem, eliminating the waste they separately produce by turning it into something of use.
 The waste created by the fish becomes a food source for beneficial microorganisms, which convert into mineral nutrients for the plants.
 The plants act as a natural filter, cleaning the water for the fish.
 It’s essentially zero-waste agriculture.

 Aquaponics research is carried out at ACE year-round using specially designed indoor aquaponics models equipped with state-of-the-art LED lights.
 The year-round attached greenhouse, which was significantly upgraded in 2018, is used to demonstrate the technology to public and industry.
 A variety of vegetables, herbs and water plants are selected based primarily on their market demand.
 Crops are also selected for their:

 Throughout the process, crops are tested for their adaptability to the aquaponics system.